shubh-chawda/fin-ratio-projectile-aero/README.md

 ```

 ## Numerical Stability Verification

-To ensure the "drag dip" results were not an artifact of integration error, I performed a **Timestep Sensitivity Analysis**.
+To ensure the results were not an artifact of integration error, we performed a **Timestep Sensitivity Analysis**.

-I re-ran the entire inverse modeling pipeline with refined timesteps *(dt, dt/2, dt/4)* to check for drift in the results.
+We re-ran the entire inverse modeling pipeline with refined timesteps *(dt, dt/2, dt/4)* to check for drift in the results.

 - **Baseline:** $$\( dt = 3.0 \,\mathrm{ms} \)$$
 - **Result:** Reducing $$\( dt \)$$ to $$\( 1.5 \,\mathrm{ms} \)$$ changed the inferred $$\( k_{eff} \)$$ by less than **0.007%**.